-- (1) Be sure to number the pages of your paper and have a title page. - (2) No bibliography or "works cited" page is required.
-All the information is contained in the footnotes. - (3) Only one full reference to any work cited in the footnotes is necessary. - (4) All papers must be double-spaced with no additional space between paragraphs.
+(1) Be sure to number the pages of your paper and have a title page with your name and the title of the paper.
+The title page is NOT page 1.

+(2) No bibliography or "works cited" page is required.
+All the information is contained in the footnotes.
+Learn to do footnotes in the proper manner.
+For this, consult the writing guides in your reading packet at the very beginning of the packet.
+This will give you all the information as well as a template for books and articles, chapters in books, et al..

+(3) All papers must be double-spaced with no additional space between paragraphs.
 (Go into "Paragraph" under the "Format" menu and be sure that "Spacing" on the lower left has 0 pt. under "Before" and "After.")